-The cousin terminology of Cree is confusing to many – because it is so different from “cousin” in English.
-Here is, hopefully, a brief yet useful explanation.
+The cousin terminology of Cree is confusing to many – because it is so different from the way “cousin” is understood in English.
+The following explanation may be helpful.
 It’s important to remember that there are separate charts for male and female speakers, since the terminology changes depending on whether a man or a woman is speaking!
 Click here to download a 3-page pdf that includes the following description, plus both charts.
 A fuller description of the relationships follows the charts.

-We have siblings – our brothers and sisters.
+Our siblings are our brothers and sisters.
 In English, we use the term brother for our male siblings, regardless of age.
 So my older brother Hal is “my brother”, but my younger brother Marlow is also “my brother”.
 In Cree, however, more distinctions are marked, because I have to be specific.
 Hal is nistês (my older brother) and Marlow is nisîm (or nisîmis) (my younger sibling).
 It’s the same for sisters.
 Dolores is nimis (my older sister) and Nancy is nisîm (or nisîmis) (my younger sibling).
-Note, I differentiate older sblings by gender, but not the younger siblings – younger brothers and sisters are both called nisîm (or nisîmis).
+Note, I differentiate older siblings by gender, but not the younger siblings – younger brothers and sisters are both called nisîm (or nisîmis).

 Parallel-cousins are the children of your father’s brother or of your mother’s sister.
-They are called “parallel” because of the same gender of your father and his brother (male) or of your mother and her sister (female).
-They are of parallel gender.
+They are called “parallel” because their parents are siblings of parallel gender: your father and his brother (both male); your mother and her sister (both female).
 In Cree, you can use different terms for your parallel-cousins (such as the man’s term niciwâm “my male parallel-cousin” or the woman’s term niciwâmiskwêm “my female parallel-cousin”.
-But you can also use the same terms as you would use for your siblings.
+But you can also use the same terms as you would use for your siblings: nistês (my older brother), nimis (my older sister), nisîm/nisîmis (my younger sibling).
 In Cree, your siblings and your parallel cousins are treated the same.
 In English, siblings and parallel cousins are not treated the same.